-All of the harmonic vibrational frequencies and x{ij} anharmonicity coefficients can be obtained for stable species from first principles by using second order vibrational perturbation theory (VPT2), which has been implemented for stable molecules in quantum chemical software packages such as GAUSSIAN 7 and CFOUR 17.
-The anharmonicity coefficients are obtained from the full cubic force field together with the semi-diagonal quartic force field, which can be computed by finite differences from the analytic first and second derivatives ^{3,17}.
-For highly accurate methods such as CCSD(T), analytic second derivatives are only available in CFOUR 17.
+All of the harmonic vibrational frequencies and $x{ij}$ anharmonicity coefficients can be obtained for stable species from first principles by using second order vibrational perturbation theory (VPT2), which has been implemented for stable molecules in quantum chemical software packages such as GAUSSIAN and CFOUR .
+The anharmonicity coefficients are obtained from the full cubic force field together with the semi-diagonal quartic force field, which can be computed by finite differences from the analytic first and second derivatives .
+For highly accurate methods such as CCSD(T), analytic second derivatives are only available in CFOUR .
 For this work, VPT2 computation of the anharmonicities was implemented for transition states at the CCSD(T) level of theory in CFOUR.
 Whenever Fermi resonances are detected, deperturbation was applied using a criterion of 100 cm-1 for the frequency difference.
-The combination of the new algorithm for the SCTST and implementation of VPT2 for transition states constitutes an effective tool for computing the CRP and/or thermal rate constants from first principles with high accuracy.
+The combination of the new algorithm for the SCTST and implementation of VPT2 for transition states principles with high accuracy.